 “Are you gonna give it to my dad?” she asked.

 I hesitated, glancing at her.
 She continued before I could think what to say.

 “I won’t blame you,” she said slowly, “if you don’t want to do it right away.”
-She was pulling up in front of my house.
+She was pulling into my apartment parking lot.

 “Thanks,” I said.
 “For everything.
 I didn’t know who else to call.”

 She said “Call anytime,” and I think she meant it.
 “Do you want me to wait while you shower and stuff?
 I can give you a ride to school.”